 On November 2, 2021, the Commission approved \$26 million of stimulus funds to support the expansion of prekindergarten (Pre-K) partnerships in Texas.
 TWC's Child Care & Early Learning Division hired two state-level staff and 25 regional Pre-K partnership staff (5 Regional Supervisors and 20 Pre-K Partnership Specialists) to support the expansion of Pre-K partnerships in Texas Rising Star Three- and Four-Star certified programs.
+Through this initiative, TWC worked to generate interest and increase the number of child care programs and LEAs in pre-k partnerships.
+Specific activities of TWC's Pre-K Partnership Department included identifying potential partners and informing them of the opportunity to partner, facilitating discussions between potential partners, developing partnership models that best support the unique needs of each community, providing support during partnership development, and coordinating efforts with stakeholders such as Local Workforce Development Boards, Education Service Centers, and early learning focused community groups.

-Through this initiative, TWC will provide eligible child care programs awards of up to \$20,000 for each new partnership classroom to assist with the initial costs of implementing a Pre-K partnership classroom, including: teacher compensation, curriculum, furniture, equipment, and training materials.
-TWC allocated funds for up to 500 partnership classrooms.
-TWC also dedicated \$250,000 for a third-party evaluator to assess the efficacy of the TWC Pre-K Partnership Expansion Initiative and inform future strategies.
-TWC completed hiring of the state team in FFY'22 and implemented a software solution to track partnership development.
-TWC anticipates beginning to award partnership funds in early FFY'23.
+TWC also provided eligible child care programs awards of up to \$25,000 for each new pre-k partnership classroom to assist with some of the costs associated with the new classroom, including: teacher compensation, curriculum, furniture, equipment, and training.
+Between June 2022 and June 2024, the TWC Pre-K Partnership Department assisted with the development of 81 formal and 52 informal pre-k partnerships.
+Additionally, TWC awarded a total of \$2,250,000 to 73 child care programs.

-Additionally, on April 19, 2022, the Commission approved \$2.4 million of stimulus funds for a partnership intermediary hub model piloted by TEA in collaboration with the Texas A&M University System.
-This strategy will complement the efforts of the TWC Pre-K Partnership Team by providing additional options in hard-to-partner areas and reducing the administrative burden on partnered entities.
+On April 19, 2022, the Commission approved \$2.4 million of stimulus funds for a partnership intermediary hub model piloted by TEA in collaboration with the Texas A&M University System (TAMUS).
+This strategy complemented the efforts of the TWC Pre-K Partnership Team by providing technical assistance and financial guidance to potential partners.
+In addition, TAMUS established communities of practice to share knowledge and troubleshoot challenges with other entities serving as partnership intermediaries.